Home

 • Provides a variety of challenging problems to solve

-• Will usually do well working for themselves
+• Will usually do well working for yourself

 Your leadership style